M

 The purpose of a missionary is not to make other cultures look like Western culture.
 It is not to export American Christianity or European traditions.
 The purpose of a missionary is to bring the gospel of Jesus Christ to a people group in their own language, in their own cultural context, so that an indigenous church can be born and grow and thrive without outside help.

 The best missionaries make themselves unnecessary.
 They do not create dependency.
 They build up local leaders, hand over responsibility, and step back.
+Amy Carmichael spent fifty-five years in India without a single furlough, rescuing children and raising local leaders who carried the work forward long after she was gone.
 The healthiest churches in the formerly “unreached” world are the ones where the missionary is no longer needed, where local pastors preach in the local language, where local elders lead, where local believers give and serve and send their own missionaries to the next unreached group.

 This is God’s design.
 The church at Antioch was not planted by an American.
 It was planted by unnamed believers scattered by persecution (Acts 11:19-21).
 The Ethiopian eunuch carried the gospel back to Africa without a missionary escort (Acts 8:26-39).
 God’s plan has always been for the gospel to move through local people, in local languages, within local relationships.